davtir78/PIPlanning/README.md

 # PI Planner Web Application

-PI Planner is a single-page HTML web application designed for Program Increment (PI) Planning, offering a clean and intuitive interface inspired by Microsoft Planner.
+PI Planner is a single-page HTML web application designed for Program Increment (PI) Planning, offering a clean and intuitive interface.
 It helps teams organize, visualize, and manage tasks, sprints, epics, and dependencies within a PI.

 ## Features